PlatformAwareProgramming/CloudClusters.jl/README.md

 @restart my_first_cluster
 ```

-The restart procedure kills all the current processes at the cluster nodes, losing their current state, and creates new processes, with fresh _pids_.
+The restart procedure kills all the current processes at the cluster nodes, losing their current state, and creates new processes, with fresh _PIDs_.

 ## Terminating a cluster